dnezamfar/sedhyd-web/content/_index.md

 # Who Should Attend
 Federal, state, and local agency personnel, consultants, researchers, equipment manufacturers, and service suppliers associated with hydrologic, hydraulic, sediment transport, or non-point source pollution modeling; and those involved in water-resources, water supply, or water-conservation assessment or management.

-# Submission of Abstracts

-<font color="red"><h3>Abstract due date has been extended to:  September 17th, 2018</h3></font>

-Conference organizers invite 500-word abstract submissions for technical papers, presentations, posters computer model demonstrations and short courses.
+# Abstract Submissions and Important Dates

+Abstract submission has been closed.
+Authors of accepted submissions have been notified.<br>To manage your submission, visit the [OpenConf web site](https://www.sedhyd.org/2019/openconf/).

 **Please note the following dates:**

-- Notification of abstracts acceptance by **October 15, 2018**.
+- Notification of abstracts acceptance by **October 30, 2018**
+- Communication to authors on presentation format (oral or poster) by **December 17, 2018**
-- Draft papers due **December 15, 2018**.
+- Draft papers due **January 15, 2018**
-- Final papers due **April 25, 2019**.
+- Final papers due **April 25, 2019**

-Conference planners anticipate 280 papers, and 50 posters and computer model demonstrations.
-Papers should address results of recent research, technology development, or applications and case studies on the following proposed subject areas.

-Authors wishing to present technical papers or posters, or participate in the computer modeling demonstration session must submit an abstract of not more than 500 words.  **Submit abstracts only through the OpenConf software accessed through this [website](https://www.sedhyd.org/2019/openconf/)**.
-Either copy and paste, or directly type the content of your abstract into the abstract submission form.
-The OpenConf software does not allow you to upload abstracts as a separate document.

-Initial abstract submissions will not be published.
-They are used only for approval and for determining the conference program.
-Technical papers, or extended abstracts, are **required** for oral presentations, posters, and computer models demonstrations.

 | **SEDIMENTATION TOPICS** | **HYDROLOGIC MODELING TOPICS** |
 |:------------|:-------------|